 Finding a top-performing, double, lightweight stroller that is also a great value is somewhat straightforward compared to other gear types.
 A few top-performing options have wallet-friendly prices in this review, including the Delta Children LX Side by Side, with adequate functionality and one of the lowest prices in the review.
 We also like the Zoe Twin+.
 While it isn't as inexpensive as the Delta, we believe it offers a quality product for the price.
 You'll appreciate the better features for passenger comfort and parent convenience over the Delta, making it a better value overall if your budget can stretch.

 Why Get a Double Umbrella Stroller?

-After testing these strollers, we aren't entirely convinced that you should get a lightweight double stroller.
-Whether the stroller of choice is basic or has extra features, a lightweight stroller can make travelling easier, but not if it is too frustrating to use.
-We found this category of products so difficult to maneuver, in comparison to their single counterparts and standard double strollers, that we think that some parents may want to skip this type of gear altogether in favor of a lighter or smaller standard double option.
-However, if you are travelling and simply must have a smaller and lighter option for seeing the sights or visits to grandmas, then choosing an umbrella strollers can provide more freedom and can make day trips to town, or tourist activities more fun.
-These strollers can help you wrangle little ones and get where you need to go without the weight and bulk of a larger product.
-They are more compact than standard or jogging options, which can be useful in cities and crowded spaces.
+After testing, we don't think everyone needs a lightweight double stroller.
+Whether the stroller is basic or has more features, a lightweight stroller theoretically should make travel easier, but not if using it increases frustrations.
+We found this gear type so challenging to maneuver that we think many parents should skip a double umbrella in favor of a lighter or smaller full-size double stroller that is easier to push and turn from our double best double stroller review.
+However, if you are traveling and a smaller or lighter stroller will make life easier, finding a double umbrella stroller can increase your freedom and make day trips or tourist activities more enjoyable.
+This stroller type can help you round up little ones and get them where you need to go without the weight and clunkiness of a more robust product.
+Also, they are typically smaller than standard or jogging strollers, which can prove helpful on city sidewalks and crowded spaces.